hack3rlife/cleanarchitecture-webapi-template/README.md

 # Clean Architecture Template
-The following solution template can be used for creating ASP .NET Core WebAPI using Clean Architecture Design Pattern Principles.
+The following solution template can be used for creating C# ASP .NET Core WebAPI using Clean Architecture Design Pattern Principles.

 ![Index](img/index.png)